Tichau/FileConverter/README.md

 ## Change Log
 v0.2
-New: Add decode support for file format Ape
+- New: Add decode support for file format Ape
-New: Add notion of conversion preset (in order to customize the conversion possibilities).
+- New: Add notion of conversion preset (in order to customize the conversion possibilities).
+- New: Add settings window to edit conversion presets.
+- New: Add application icon.
+- New: Customize application installer.
+- New: Add diagnostic window to read the application logs.

 v0.1
-New: Add decode support for file formats Mp3, Ogg, Wav, Flac, Wma
+- New: Add decode support for file formats Mp3, Ogg, Wav, Flac, Wma
-New: Add encode support for file formats Mp3, Ogg, Wav, Flac
+- New: Add encode support for file formats Mp3, Ogg, Wav, Flac
-New: UI to visualize the conversion progress
+- New: UI to visualize the conversion progress